What you could be doing | Detective Staff Investigators

-To apply you must be a United Kingdom, European Union or commonwealth citizen, with no restrictions on your stay in the United Kingdom.
-Whether or not you were born in the United Kingdom, you should have resided here for the 3 years immediately preceding your application.
+All applicants must be a UK Citizen, EU Citizen with EU Settled or Pre-Settled status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
+Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 You must hold a role relevant degree such as Criminology, Law, Social work or related subjects or a recognised investigative qualification achieved through practical application.

 You must declare any previous spent and unspent convictions and have a basic background check to get Security Check level clearance.

 At the end of each stage of the recruitment process, you’ll be notified by email whether or not you’ve been successful and are therefore eligible to proceed to the next stage.
 You can also log in to view your application status.
 If you haven’t received an email, remember to check your junk mail/filter settings in case our emails are have ended up there.

 The first thing you’ll need to do is fill out an application form through our recruitment portal.

 You'll be invited to deliver a ten minute presentation, ten minute Q&A session and a force interview with our senior managers.

 To be appointed you’ll need to complete a medical and vetting checks.
 We’ll also need to obtain references for the last three years.